gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 Start the remote module in isolation by running the `dev-local` script.
 The application shell should wrap the pages of the module and the default page should be `<DevHome>`.

-### Sample application

-For a functional sample of a **remote** module application with an isolated development environment, have a look at the `@sample/remote-module` application of the `@squide` sandbox on [GitHub](https://github.com/gsoft-inc/wl-squide/tree/main/sample/remote-module).

 ## Local module

 Similarly to remote modules, the same isolated setup can be achieved for local modules.
 The main difference is that the `webpack.config.js` file of a local module serves the sole purpose of starting a development server for isolated development.
 Typically, local modules do not rely on webpack and [Module Federation](https://webpack.js.org/concepts/module-federation/).